 - Difficulty in Harmonizing Terminology and Legal Constructs

-- Certain English-law terms and concepts (e.g., “indemnity,” “consequential loss,” “warranty versus condition,” etc.) do not always have a direct equivalent in civil law systems.
+- Certain English-law terms and concepts (e.g., “indemnity,” “consequential loss,” “warranty versus condition or legal guarantee,” etc.) do not always have a direct equivalent in civil law systems.
 Translating or “transposing” them can lead to ambiguity or misapplication in litigation before a civil law court.

 - Courts in civil law jurisdictions tend to rely less on negotiating history or case law precedent to interpret ambiguous clauses and more on statutory interpretation, mandatory code provisions, and directives on unfair contract terms.